HharoldShi/Street-Monitoring-System/Inter-process-communication/README.md

 There are two pipes and four processes.
 Pipe 1: write is stdout of random_street-gen, read is stdin of graph-gen. Pipe 2: write includes stdout of graph-gen and stdout of the driver, read is stdin of shortest-path-finder.

-The driver takes input of two locations, the output them to stdout.
+The driver takes input of two locations, then output them to stdout.